thotamohan/Community-detection/README.md

 * First, perform a breadth-first search (BFS) of the graph, starting at node X.
 * Next, label each node by the number of shortest paths that reach it from the root.
 Start by labelling the root 1.
 Then, from the top down, label each node Y by the sum of the labels of its parents.
 * Calculate for each edge e, the sum over all nodes Y (of the fraction) of the shortest paths from the root X to Y that go through edge e.

-* To complete the betweenness calculation, we have to repeat this calculation for every node as the root and sum the contributions.Finally, we must divide by 2 to get the true betweenness, since every shortest path will be discovered twice, once for each of its endpoints.
+To complete the betweenness calculation, we have to repeat this calculation for every node as the root and sum the contributions.Finally, we must divide by 2 to get the true betweenness, since every shortest path will be discovered twice, once for each of its endpoints.

+## **Community Detection:**
+We use modularity to identify the communities by taking the graph and all its edges, and then removing edges with the highest betweenness, until the graph has broken into a suitable number of connected components.
+Thus, we divide the graph into suitable communities, which reaches the global highest modularity.

+The formula of modularity is shown below:

+𝑸 = ∑s∈S [(# edges within group s) – (expected # edges within group s)]

+𝑸(𝑮,𝑺) = (1/(2 * m)) * ∑𝒔∈𝑺 ∑𝒊∈𝒔 ∑𝒋∈𝒔 (Aij − ((ki * kj)/(2 * m)))

+According to the Girvan-Newman algorithm, after removing one edge, we should re-compute the betweenness.
+The “m” in the formula represents the edge number of the original graph.
+The “A” in the formula is the adjacent matrix of the original graph where Aij is 1 if i connects j, else it is 0. ki is the node degree of node i.
+In each remove step, 'm', 'A', 'ki' and 'kj' should not be changed.
+If the community only has one user node, we still regard it as a valid community.
+We save the results to an output text file.

+## **Output file format:**
+The betweenness calculation output is saved in the path specified by the <betweenness_output_file_path> parameter in the execution script.
+This output is saved in a txt file which contains the betweenness of each edge in the original graph.
+The format of each line is (‘user_id1’, ‘user_id2’), betweenness value.
+The results are firstly sorted by the betweenness values in the descending order and then the first user_id in the tuple in lexicographical order (the user_id is of type string).
+The two user_ids in each tuple are also in lexicographical order.

+The community detection output is saved in the path specified by the <community_output_file_path> parameter in the execution script.
+The output which is the resulting communities are saved in a txt file.
+Each line represents one community and the format is: ‘user_id1’, ‘user_id2’, ‘user_id3’, ‘user_id4’, ....
+The results are firstly sorted by the size of communities in the ascending order and then the first user_id in the community in lexicographical order (the user_id is of type string).
+The user_ids in each community are also in the lexicographical order.
+If there is only one node in the community, we still regard it as a valid community.